da-tai/Zilliqa-Switcher/README.md

 # Run in Command Line

+There are 3 parameters needed for this to work and an optional 4th.
 First Parameter miner number
 Phoenix Miner = 1 Claymore = 2, SRBMiner = 3, SGMiner = 4, BMiner = 5, GMiner = 6